Nuclear submarine off Donegal operating within maritime rule, says military

 “Territorial Waters are twelve Nautical Miles from the coast of Ireland.
 Under the UN Convention on the Law Of the Sea, there is no restriction on warships operating on the High Seas,” he said.

-In 2004, a fire broke out on a Canadian submarine 100 miles of the coast of Donegal, just after it was purchased from the UK.
+In 2004, a fire broke out on a Canadian submarine 150km off the coast of Donegal, just after it was purchased from the UK.

 And in 2015, a British Astute Class submarine nearly crashed into a Donegal crab fishing boat.